| Burundi (2008) | Burundi (2002) | |

 adjective: Burundi |

-the two national, mainstream, governing parties are: Unity dla National Progress or UPRONA [Luc RUKINGAMA, president]; Burundi Democratic Front or FRODEBU [Jean MINANI, president]
+the two national, mainstream, governing parties are: Unity for National Progress or UPRONA [Luc RUKINGAMA, president]; Burundi Democratic Front or FRODEBU [Jean MINANI, president]

 6,373,002